lcoq/ember-validations/README.md

 ### Match

-It validates whether the contents of 2 fields are the same
+It validates whether the contents of 2 properties are the same

 There is only 1 option:

-* `field`
+* `match`

 Example: